wpsharks/s2member-kb/tutorials/2015/131-s2mop-shortcode.md

 For further details on this feature and a few examples of its use, please check your Dashboard under: **s2Member → API / Scripting → Membership Options Page / Variables**

+---

 ## Introducing the `[s2MOP /]` Shortcode

 Up until now, using s2Member’s MOP Vars in any meaningful way required the use of PHP tags and some knowledge of web programming and query string data.
-These things are not super complex, but now the `[s2MOP]` Shortcode** makes it easy for _anyone_ to implement messages based on this data in a variety of ways.
-You could even wrap the `[s2MOP /]` shortcode with [s2If Conditionals](https://github.com/websharks/s2member-kb/issues/119) :-)
+These things are not super complex, but now the `[s2MOP /]` Shortcode makes it easy for _anyone_ to implement messages based on this data in a variety of ways.
+You could even wrap the `[s2MOP /]` shortcode with [Simple Shortcode Conditionals](https://github.com/websharks/s2member-kb/issues/119) :-)

 The `[s2MOP /]` shortcode is optional of course, but for those of you who would like to greet potential customers with a message (one that can also be quite specific)—this is for you!
 When a visitor is redirected away from members-only content and over to your Membership Options Page, the `[s2MOP /]` shortcode can be used to display a message for them.
 This can help to avoid confusion, and it may also impress your visitors; thereby building confidence in your site, products and/or services.